mdbergmann/cl-gserver/README.md

 **Version 1.7.4:** more convenience additions for task-async (completion-handler)

 **Version 1.7.3:** cleaned up dependencies.
-Now cl-gserver works on SBCL, CCL, LispWorks, Allegro and ABCL
+Now sento works on SBCL, CCL, LispWorks, Allegro and ABCL

 **Version 1.7.2:** allowing to choose the dispatcher strategy via configuration